boxfish-studio/svelte-contentful-boilerplate/README.md

 }
 ```

-where `components` will be the array of components to be rendered on each page throught the `src/routes/[slug].svelte` file.
+Where `components` defines all components to be injected into the rendered `src/routes/[slug].svelte` file.

 ## Structure and Usage

-Appart from everything that can be found on [Sapper](https://github.com/sveltejs/sapper-template) template, there are some new features like [Contentful](https://www.contentful.com/) integration and [tailwindcss](https://tailwindcss.com/).
+On top of the standard [Sapper template], [Contentful] and [tailwindcss] have been added.

 ### `src/lib/contentful`

-In this directory, there are the necessary files to make the integration with `Contentful`.
+This folder hosts the necessary files for the integration with `Contentful`.

 #### `contentful.ts`